zoejane/intro-to-programming/s3-create-a-movie-website/use-functions.md

 If you truly want to learn something, teach it to someone else.

 ## When Functions Do Not Suffice
-What we really wanna do is define a template for our movie and record
+What we really wanna do is define a template for our movie and record all of the data that needs to go into that template. -> class